sarahciston/codingcare/posts/guide.md

 ### when making we ask Why.
 And How and Who.
 Not just What.

 ### we troubleshoot together
 Live coding, though it might seem counterintuitive, sparks confidence.

-Watching another coder struggle under the familiar burden of a problem and that feeling that they cannot solve it.
-And they're unfit to call themselves real coders; they're imposters.
-And the feeling will never ever go away.
+It helps to watch another coder, whether brilliant or beginner or both, struggle under the familiar burden of a problem and that feeling that they cannot solve it, and that they're unfit to call themselves real coders, that they're imposters, and that the feeling will never ever go away.
 Then collaborating with others to solve it.
+Remember them next time you feel the same way.
+You won't always feel that way.

+>"Just talking through your problems with somebody else always helps you get a better understanding what you're trying to do.
+But then also, other people will have different perspectives.
+Also just having that space to work through it together, having the time to sit down and be like, 'Okay, step one step two.
+Let me write these lines of code.'
+And then getting to different steps and going on the journey together.
+I feel like that's a really rewarding process that we go through."
+>(Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science)

 When we are together and witness each other struggle, that commonality reveals the lightness and the joy through community support.
 You're not going insane because you're not the only one who's gone insane staring at their code before.
 Yes, you do need sleep.
 Yes, you'll figure it out, or you'll figure something out.
 And we're here to help.

 ### we are not in class. we're in community.